nnirror/facet/README.md

 		- `$('example').randsamp().delay(random(1700,10000)).play();`
 ---
 - **file** ( _filename_ )
-	- loads the raw data of any file inside the `files/` directory into memory.
-You can supply any file type, not just images.
+	- loads the raw data of any file into memory.
+You can supply any file type.
+	- By default, it checks for a file in the `files` subdirectory.
+If no file exists there, it will try to load the file as an absolute path on your hard drive.
 	- example:
 		- `$('example').file('my_image.png').play(); // if my_image.png is in the files directory, this will play the file's raw data.
 NOTE: this could be very noisy!`
+		- `$('example').file('/Users/my_username/Desktop/myfile.zip').play(); // example with a supplied absolute file path`
 - **mutechunks** ( _chunks_, _prob_ )
 	- slices the input FacetPattern into `chunks` chunks and mutes `prob` percent of them.
 	- example: